 Note that a metal bezel is mounted to the chassis front (see Figure 2 above).
-A lock on the bezel is used to prevent unauthorized access to system peripherals, hard drives, and the control panel.
-Of the available front panel features and indicators (see Figure 3), only the LCD panel and hard drive LEDs are accessible when the bezel is installed.
+A lock on the bezel is used to prevent unauthorized access to system hard drives and the system cover latch.
+All other front panel features and indicators (see Figure 3) are accessible when the bezel is installed.